nikhil-RGB/turing-machine-generator/README.md

 ## Turing Machine Generator:

+> [!TIP]
+> <strong> If you are familiar with what a turing machine is, you can skip directly to the "Screenshots and How to Use" section <br>
+> to familiarize yourself with the software. </strong>

 Alan Turing in his 1936 research paper, "On Computable Numbers, with an Application to the Entscheidungsproblem" defined the concept of what is now known as a "Turing Machine".
 Turing's paper majorly dealt with the "computability" of a number, and aiming to find whether the [Entscheidungsproblem](https://en.wikipedia.org/wiki/Entscheidungsproblem) is solvable.